benferch/rgb-generator/README.md

 # RGB-Generator

-This is just a simple RGB generator.
+This is a simple RGB generator.

 ## Demo